Trevorcohen16/SMS-Management-System-/README.md

 ## 🎮 Features

-- 🔵 **Futuristic UI** with glassmorphic cards and glowing gradients.
 - 📊 **Real-Time Monitoring** of SMS logs and interactive graphs.
 - 📡 **HSDPA Modem Support** for sending/receiving SMS.
 - 🎛️ **Dynamic Dashboard** with start/stop controls.